srimantapal205/Subject-Wise-Question---Answer/Azure Data Factory/Level-3.md

 ### Question 34: How would you design a solution to copy data automatically from multiple files in a folder, where each file corresponds to a specific table in a database, and the file names match the table names?

 **Answer :**
 1. Pipeline Design:
         ○ Use Azure Data Factory (ADF) to create a data pipeline.
 2. Step-by-Step Implementation:
-        ○ Get Metadata Activity:
+    - Get Metadata Activity:
-            § Use this activity to list all files in the specified folder.
+        - Use this activity to list all files in the specified folder.
-            § Configure it to fetch the Child Items property, which provides the list of files.
+        - Configure it to fetch the Child Items property, which provides the list of files.
-        ○ ForEach Activity:
+    - ForEach Activity:
-            § Pass the output of the Get Metadata activity (list of file names) to a ForEach activity to iterate through each file.
+        - Pass the output of the Get Metadata activity (list of file names) to a ForEach activity to iterate through each file.
-        ○ Copy Activity:
+    - Copy Activity:
-            § Inside the ForEach activity, use a Copy Activity to copy data from the file to the corresponding table.
+        - Inside the ForEach activity, use a Copy Activity to copy data from the file to the corresponding table.
-            § Configure the source and sink dynamically:
+        - Configure the source and sink dynamically:
-                □ Source:
+            - Source:
-                    ® Create a parameterized dataset for the file source.
+                - Create a parameterized dataset for the file source.
-                    ® Pass the current file name (currentItem.name) dynamically to the file path parameter.
+                - Pass the current file name (currentItem.name) dynamically to the file path parameter.
-                □ Sink:
+            - Sink:
-                    ® Create a parameterized dataset for the database table.
+                - Create a parameterized dataset for the database table.
-                    ® Extract the table name by splitting the file name (e.g., removing the extension) using the split() function.
+                - Extract the table name by splitting the file name (e.g., removing the extension) using the split() function.
-                    ® Pass the extracted table name as a parameter to the sink dataset.
+                - Pass the extracted table name as a parameter to the sink dataset.
 3. Dynamic Configuration:
-        ○ File Path:
+    - File Path:
-            § Use a parameterized source dataset where the file name is passed dynamically during each iteration.
+        - Use a parameterized source dataset where the file name is passed dynamically during each iteration.
-        ○ Table Name:
+    - Table Name:
-            § Extract the table name by splitting the file name (e.g., fileName.split('.')[0]) to remove the extension.
+        - Extract the table name by splitting the file name (e.g., fileName.split('.')[0]) to remove the extension.
 4. Handling Extensions:
-        ○ Use a split function in ADF expressions to separate the base file name from the extension.
+    - Use a split function in ADF expressions to separate the base file name from the extension.
 5. Scalability:
-        ○ The solution supports multiple files dynamically.
+    - The solution supports multiple files dynamically.
 Even if there are more files in the folder, the pipeline iterates through all files and processes them.
 6. Final Notes:
-        ○ Ensure linked services for storage and database are correctly set up.
+    - Ensure linked services for storage and database are correctly set up.
-        ○ Validate parameterization to avoid errors in dynamic dataset configurations.
+    - Validate parameterization to avoid errors in dynamic dataset configurations.

 ### Question 35: In which scenario would you use a Linked Self-Hosted Integration Runtime in Azure Data Factory?

 **Answer :**

 A Linked Self-Hosted Integration Runtime is used when you want to reuse an existing Self-Hosted Integration Runtime (SHIR) that has already been set up by another team or project within the organization, rather than creating a new SHIR.
 This helps in reducing costs and reusing resources effectively.

-Scenarios for Using Linked Self-Hosted Integration Runtime:
+**Scenarios for Using Linked Self-Hosted Integration Runtime:**
 1. Cross-Team Collaboration:
         ○ Two or more teams within the same organization are using different Azure Data Factory (ADF) instances.
         ○ One team has already set up a SHIR on a virtual machine, and the other team wants to utilize the same SHIR instead of creating a new one.
 2. Cost Efficiency:
         ○ Avoids the overhead of provisioning a new virtual machine and installing another SHIR, saving costs on infrastructure and maintenance.
 3. Bandwidth Sharing:
         ○ If the existing SHIR has sufficient bandwidth and resources, it can support multiple teams or ADF instances simultaneously.
 4. Centralized Integration Runtime Management:
         ○ Centralized management of SHIR across multiple ADF instances simplifies administration and ensures consistency.

-How to Set Up a Linked Self-Hosted Integration Runtime:
+**How to Set Up a Linked Self-Hosted Integration Runtime:**
 1. Go to the Manage tab in Azure Data Factory Studio.
 2. Select Integration Runtime and click + New.
 3. Choose Azure Self-Hosted and select Linked Self-Hosted Integration Runtime.
 4. Provide the Resource ID of the existing SHIR from the other team or ADF instance.
 5. Establish the connection, and the linked SHIR can now be used in the current ADF instance.

-Benefits:
+**Benefits:**
-    • Resource Optimization: Leverages existing infrastructure.
+- Resource Optimization: Leverages existing infrastructure.
-    • Reduced Setup Time: Avoids redundant configuration.
+- Reduced Setup Time: Avoids redundant configuration.
-    • Cost Savings: Eliminates the need for additional virtual machines or integration runtimes.
+- Cost Savings: Eliminates the need for additional virtual machines or integration runtimes.

 ### Question 37: How would you handle a scenario where some rows in a file do not match the table schema, causing the Copy Activity in Azure Data Factory to fail?

 **Answer :**

 To handle schema mismatches and avoid the failure of the entire Copy Activity in Azure Data Factory (ADF), you can enable fault tolerance and logging.
 This ensures that the rows causing issues are skipped and logged, while the rest of the data is successfully copied.

-Steps to Handle the Issue:
+**Steps to Handle the Issue:**
 1. Enable Fault Tolerance:
-        ○ In the Copy Activity, go to the Settings tab.
+    - In the Copy Activity, go to the Settings tab.
-        ○ Enable the Fault Tolerance option.
+    - Enable the Fault Tolerance option.
-        ○ Select the Skip Incompatible Rows option.
+    - Select the Skip Incompatible Rows option.
-            § This ensures rows with schema mismatches (e.g., missing or extra columns) are skipped instead of causing the activity to fail.
+        - This ensures rows with schema mismatches (e.g., missing or extra columns) are skipped instead of causing the activity to fail.
 2. Enable Logging:
-        ○ Under Settings, enable the Enable Logging option.
+    - Under Settings, enable the Enable Logging option.
-        ○ Configure a storage location (e.g., Azure Blob Storage or Data Lake) to save the log files.
+    - Configure a storage location (e.g., Azure Blob Storage or Data Lake) to save the log files.
-        ○ Specify the logging level:
+    - Specify the logging level:
-            § Warning or Info to capture details about the skipped rows.
+        - Warning or Info to capture details about the skipped rows.
 3. Logging Failed Rows:
-        ○ The skipped rows will be logged in a specified file at the chosen storage location.
+    - The skipped rows will be logged in a specified file at the chosen storage location.
-        ○ This file contains details of the failed rows, which can be reviewed and corrected if needed.
+    - This file contains details of the failed rows, which can be reviewed and corrected if needed.
 4. Pipeline Execution:
-        ○ When the pipeline is executed:
+    - When the pipeline is executed:
-            § Rows matching the schema are successfully inserted into the table.
+        - Rows matching the schema are successfully inserted into the table.
-            § Mismatched rows are skipped and logged without causing the pipeline to fail.
+        - Mismatched rows are skipped and logged without causing the pipeline to fail.

 Example:
-    • Scenario:
+- Scenario:
-        ○ A file contains 10,000 rows.
+    - A file contains 10,000 rows.
-        ○ 9,990 rows match the schema and are inserted successfully.
+    - 9,990 rows match the schema and are inserted successfully.
-        ○ 10 rows have schema mismatches (e.g., extra/missing columns).
+    - 10 rows have schema mismatches (e.g., extra/missing columns).
-    • Outcome:
+- Outcome:
-        ○ 9,990 rows are copied to the target table.
+    - 9,990 rows are copied to the target table.
-        ○ 10 mismatched rows are skipped and logged in a file.
+    - 10 mismatched rows are skipped and logged in a file.

 Benefits:
-    • Ensures partial success of the pipeline, avoiding a complete failure.
+- Ensures partial success of the pipeline, avoiding a complete failure.
-    • Provides detailed logs for troubleshooting the skipped rows.
+- Provides detailed logs for troubleshooting the skipped rows.
-    • Implements best practices for data loading by maintaining pipeline reliability.
+- Implements best practices for data loading by maintaining pipeline reliability.

-Use Case Example in ADF:
+**Use Case Example in ADF:**

 1. Add a Copy Activity to the pipeline.
 2. Configure the source (e.g., CSV file) and sink (e.g., SQL table).
 3. In the Settings tab:
-        ○ Enable Fault Tolerance and set it to Skip Incompatible Rows.
+    - Enable Fault Tolerance and set it to Skip Incompatible Rows.
-        ○ Enable Logging and set a storage location for the log files.
+    - Enable Logging and set a storage location for the log files.
 4. Run the pipeline.
 Rows with mismatched schemas are skipped and logged.

 This approach ensures efficient handling of data mismatches while providing visibility into the failed rows for corrective action.